Spearin/fccw-docs/docs/FieldManuals/game-operations/info-view-panels.md

 To set up different colors to make your tags stand out using different colors.
 Select the “Highlight Settings” and a popup menu with a very large list of Tags.
 For example, let’s say I want to see messages with the Tag “Mines”, select “Mines” from the list and you then can set the color for that Tag.

-!!! note

-    Be Caution for you to not overdo it, it may be too hard to read the text.
+**NOTE:** Be Caution for you to not overdo it, it may be too hard to read the text.

 ## Sub-Unit Inspector (SUI)